pepopowitz/building-your-first-react-app/src/slides/14_effects.md

 - callApi - an api client
 - useState - often, but not always associated with useEffect
 - async/await
+  - useEffect can only return a function or nothing
+  - so we can't mark the argument as async
 - first arg = what happens when the component mounts or the props change
 - no cleanup!
 - no props will cause it to re-fire - only fires once.